Skip to main content

 It is also important to reinstall the extensions, again make sure you always use the latest version.

-And finally, the database must be checked for suspicious content.
-This can be, for example, text fields that now suddenly contain iframes or scripts.
+And finally, the database should be checked for suspicious content.
+These could be, for example, text fields that now suddenly contain iframes or scripts.

-Once the cleanup is complete, you can put the website back online.
-Don't forget to notify Google that security has been restored and that the block can be lifted.
+Once the clean-up is complete, you can put the website back online.
+Do not forget to inform Google that security has been restored and that the block can be lifted.
 You can do this in the Google webmaster tools.

 6) Planning for the future